Type: Adjustable Auto-Cycling

 Build the PVC Reservoirs

 There are three PVC reservoirs that need to be built.
 This is another easy part of the system and it shouldn't take more than 60 minutes to assemble.
 The first two tanks, which we'll call the "main reservoirs" are made from 4" solid core schedule 40 or 80 PVC which can be found at most plumbing shops.
-The reservoirs are used to hold spare vacuum.
-They prevent the vacuum pump from having to cycle on and off too frequently.
+The reservoirs are used to hold spare vacuum which prevents the vacuum pump from having to cycle on and off too frequently.

 |Parts used in this section: